About Spinning Magnets Lab

 The software exists to answer a focused class of questions:

-This makes the simulator useful for conceptual generator studies, flux visualization, coil placement comparison, solver benchmarking, and scientific documentation.
+This makes the simulator useful for conceptual generator studies, flux visualization, coil placement comparison, solver benchmarking, machine preset comparison, rotor sweep diagnostics, and scientific documentation.

 Scientific Philosophy